mayxly/Wordle/README.md

 # Wordle

-This program allows users to play the New York Times Wordle game in easy and normal mode.
+I play wordle every. single. day.
+This program I coded allows users to play the New York Times Wordle game in easy and normal mode.

 RULES:\